 Your prospect said no?
 It doesn’t have to be final.

 Getting your offer rejected is part of the learning process.
-The key thing with rejection is to understand why and to find a way to counter that objection.
+The key thing with rejection is to understand why customers don’t buy, and find a way to counter the objection.

 - Was the price too high?
 The perception of value is either too low to warrant the change or the risk is too high.
 Reduce risk and increase value.